Rizzy1857/Apate/docs/REDUCERS.md

 # Layer 0 Reducers

 Fast, deterministic, and "boring" primitives for the Mirage cognitive deception framework.
+# Layer 0 Reducers (Contract + Router)

+Fast, deterministic, “boring” primitives for the Mirage cognitive deception framework.

 ## Philosophy

 Layer 0 exists to be **fast and dumb**.
 It never predicts intent, never adapts creatively, and always fails boringly.
+Layer 0 exists to be **fast and dumb**.
+It never predicts intent, never adapts creatively, and always fails boringly.
+It answers only three questions:

+1. What protocol is this most likely?
+2. Is this boring enough to auto-respond?
+3. Is this interesting enough to escalate?

+In the home profile, Layer 0 never drops traffic.
+It observes, tags, responds, and escalates.

 ### Core Constraints